|Head of Department|

-Pupils can also access Geographical resources during homework club on a Wednesday and Thursday night where they have the opportunity to use the IT rooms and Humanities MacBooks to complete their individual investigations, research case studies or practice their maps skills via the internet or in the geography area on public.
+Pupils can also access Geographical resources during homework club on a Wednesday and Thursday night where they have the opportunity to use the IT rooms and Geography laptops to complete their individual investigations, research case studies or practice their maps skills via the internet or in the geography area on public.

 For up to date information follow the department on Twitter: @GEOG2XL.

 In Geography we enable pupils to develop their geographical skills, knowledge and understanding through learning about places, environments and issues at a range of scales in selected locations within Wales, the EU and the wider world.
 Pupils are given the opportunities to study:

 |Geography in the News – Hurricanes|